-How the UK’s talkRADIO employed Mo-Sys’ StarTracker to create a virtual studio
+How the UK’s talkRADIO employed Mo-Sys’ StarTracker to create a virtual studio in time for US Elections 2020

 talkRADIO is part of Wireless Group Media, which operates 11 London-based radio stations and others outside the capital.
 Wireless Group, in turn, is part of News UK, the global media conglomerate.